garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/The Open Systems Interconnection (OSI) security architecture.md

 provides a systematic framework for defining [[security attacks]], [[security mechanism]] & [[security services]]

-To assess effectively the security needs of an organization & to evaluate & choose various security products & policies ITU-T3 Recommendation X.800, Security Architecture [[The Open Systems Interconnection Layer (OSI) Model]], defines
+To assess effectively the security needs of an organization & to evaluate & choose various security products & policies ITU-T3 Recommendation X.800, Security Architecture [[The Open Systems Interconnection Layer (OSI) Model]], defines a systematic approach.

+The [[The Open Systems Interconnection (OSI) security architecture]] provides a useful